 - March 23 SCE Community Meeting for Moorpark/Simi Valley: City officials were active participants in the community meeting, pushing SCE to expand its grid hardening efforts to expeditiously remove PSPS risk from the rest of Moorpark.
 While SCE said they remained committed to doing so, they did not provide a timeline.

 - State Legislation: City officials have had multiple conversations with State Senator Henry Stern and State Assemblymember Jacqui Irwin (who represent Moorpark in the California legislature) to discuss ways to address PSPS outages and their impacts.
-Many options were explored, and Senator Stern has introduced legislation (Senate Bill No. SB 533) in Sacramento that would legally require investor-owned utilities (such as SCE) to harden infrastructure to eliminate the need for PSPS de-energization events for circuits that have been repeatedly subject to PSPS outages.
-The bill would ensure SCE expedites its grid hardening efforts for repeatedly impacted circuits, as well as support development of microgrids that would help provide electricity during power outages.
+Many options were explored, and Senator Stern has introduced legislation (Senate Bill No. SB 533) in Sacramento that would have established a five-strikes-and-you're-out requirement.
+If a circuit was de-energized five times due to PSPS outages, a utility would have 12 months to harden infrastructure to remove the need for a PSPS outage on that circuit.
+Moorpark Mayor Janice Parvin spoke as a lead witness in support of SB 533 at the Senate Energy, Utilities, and Communications Committee hearing on April 19, 2021.

 - Public Information During PSPS Outages: The City shares what limited information we receive from SCE during PSPS de-energization events with the public through our social media outlets (follow us on Facebook and Twitter).
 However, we do not have access to SCE's internal communications systems and can only share information they share with us.
 The City continues to be frustrated with SCE's poor communication during PSPS outages.